saket/telephoto/docs/index.md

 .md-nav .md-nav--secondary {
   display: none !important;
 }
-/* Hide the redundant 'Overview' header on this page. */ h1 {
+/* Hide the redundant 'Overview' header on this page.
+FWIW "display: none" causes a conflict with the theme's header. */ h1 {
-  display: none;
+  font-size: 0px !important;
 }
 </style>